 Before you open your mouth to speak, stop and think about what you are going to say.
-Too many people speak before they think, and when the words come out, they don’t convey the intended meaning.
-Pause a moment to allow your internal filters to take over.
+Too many people speak before they think and when the words come out, they don’t convey the intended meaning.
+Before you say anything, pause for a moment to allow your internal filters to take over.
 This may make the difference between being considered a good conversationalist and others thinking you are boorish.

 Pay Attention to Signals

-As you chat with others, pay close attention to body language signals that you are losing them in conversation.
+As you chat with others, pay close attention to their body language signals letting you know that you are losing them in conversation.
 If you continue talking long after they have mentally zoned out, you may find yourself alone, or worse, not invited to the next get-together.
 The instant you realize you’ve said too much, take a breath and give someone else a chance to talk.

-Signs the other person is no loner engaged in the conversation:
+Signs the other person is no longer engaged in the conversation:

-- She glances around the room looking for an escape.
+- Glancing around the room as if looking for an escape

 Listen to Others

 One of the best ways to have people thinking you are good at conversation is to listen to what they have to say.
 In order to listen, you have to zip your own lips and be in the moment.
 This shows your interest in them, and they are more likely to show interest in you when you speak.
 Give the other person your undivided attention.
 Listening is the best way to get to know someone.

 - Nod or interject an occasional, “Yes, I agree,” or “I know what you mean.”